 In cold climates where the ground is frozen for long periods, the plants must be protected from rapid thawing by warm winter sunshine while their roots remain frozen and inactive in the cold earth.

 Shape a large basin in the soil around the plant and fill it with water several times to settle the soil.
-A temporary lath for partial shade will provide a few hours of reduced sunlight each day for the young plant if no nearby trees are of sufficient size.
+A temporary lath for partial or dappled shade will provide a few hours of reduced sunlight each day for the young plant if no nearby trees are of sufficient size.